Mak-Ta-Reque/Project-Hira-Moni-PHM/README.md

 Add -> Existing environment -> Locate the created <phm_env> folder

 ```
-#### PyCharm can also create create a  New environment for you if you dont hace one
+#### PyCharm can also create create a  New environment for you if you don't have one

 ```
 Click:  Preferences -> Project Interpreter ->